-The new Staples Connect D-Link hub was released in late 2014 and given the previous praises of the Staples home automation system, we thought it would be a good candidate for our next review.
+The new Staples Connect D-Link hub was released in late 2014 and given the previous praises of the Staples home automation system, we thought it would be a good candidate for our next review (you can also check our epic ratings of smart home systems).

 With the subsequent updates, many are proclaiming the new Staples hub as THE best smart home hub.